circular-zamboni/chrysopelea/README.md

 # chrysopelea
 Python in Airtable.

+- [x] load pyodide from cdn
+- [ ] provide option for where to load pyodide from
 - [ ] configure script input data
 - [ ] configure script output data
 - [ ] code editor w/ python highlighting